 How Will the Post-Pandemic Workplace Look Like in 2021

 Companies are already preparing for the return to offices.
-While for many it is still unclear how and when to come back, one thing is certain: the post-pandemic workplace will hardly look like the one we left behind.
+While for many it is still unclear how and when to come back, one thing is certain: the post-pandemic workplace will not be the same as the one we left behind.

 Just like our personal habits, the crisis is likely to shape our working routine.
 And the biggest change facing the post-pandemic workplace is physical distancing.
 For many companies, it will be the opposite of what they are used to.
 Many modern offices were designed around connection and teamwork.
 As a result, businesses existed in open-plan spaces with no boundaries and little privacy.
-But after the pandemic, people might be scared to come back to a place like that.
-And it will be the task of employers to make them feel safe and happy in the new working reality.
+But after the pandemic, people might feel unsafe in a place like that.
+And it will be the task of employers to make everyone feel comfortable in the new working reality.

-As a starting point, companies will have to ensure social distancing at work.
+As a starting point, companies will have to put the social distancing protocols in force.
 Office desks have shrunk over the years, but now we will evidence the reverse trend.
-We will see higher requirements to the minimum office area per person.
-As a result, many companies won't be able to maintain their usual occupancy.
-Simply because they don't have enough room to accommodate everyone with the new social distancing standards.
+We will see the increasing demand for more individual space.
+As a result, many companies won't be able to maintain their usual occupancy - simply because they don't have enough room to accommodate everyone with the social distancing standards.
 Individual desks will be spaced out.
-Hot-desking is likely to disappear or take a different form.
-Shared workstations will have lower occupancy to comply with the 6 ft rule.
+Hot-desking is likely to disappear for a time being.
+On average, offices will have a lower occupancy to comply with the 6 ft rule.

 All these measures will inevitably have an impact on furniture choice.
 The crisis made many companies realise that their workplace is not adaptable enough.
 As a result, some will take measures to make offices more flexible.
 Easily movable and modular furniture will help to accommodate the new layout.
 Also, we will likely see more partitioning, such as workplace dividers and movable screens.

 The new approach to office architecture